PhoenixTales/wiki.gothicarchive.org/items.md

 ## Holy Water
 - +10 to hp, mana, madness
-- looks like mana potion
+- looks like a mana potion
 - mission titled _The Holy Water_ is actually about `PSI Potion` (corresponding to _Sruup_) and doesn't actually involve the _Holy Water_ item

 ## Leather Armor